MambaBEV: An EV-based 3D detection model with Mamba2: Methodology

 Next, we discretely rearrange Z and process it through the Mamba2 block.
 The Mamba2 block, originally designed for natural language processing and sequence processing, faces significant challenges when applied to vision-like data.
 Therefore, designing an appropriate discrete rearrangement method is crucial.
 We propose a four-direction rearrangement method, based on experimental results and inspired by Vmamba\cite{liu2025vmamba}.
 The impact of different rearrangement methods is discussed in the ablation study.

 A multi-directional feature sequence scanning mechanism is innovatively proposed, where the feature map Z is discretely serialized and then recombined in four directions: forward-left, forward-upward, reverse-left, and reverse-upward, as shown in Figure~\ref{Re-arrange}.
 It is important to note that we do not adopt a serpentine, snake-like recombination approach, as we believe this results in an imbalance in the interaction between adjacent features, where some adjacent features may be close together while others are far apart.
-After Query-Re-arrange, the sequence has pass through a linear layer to project to a different dimensional space that fit mamba2 block.
+After Query Re-arrangement, the sequence is passed through a linear layer to project to a different dimensional space that fit mamba2 block.
 This new sequence is then fed into the Mamba2 model.
-The Mamba2 model outputs the enhanced sequence features, which incorporate and interact with gobal features.
-This helps to increase gobal awareness of the BEV space and aggregate cross frame features.
-The sequence then recombined and restored to the original order as shown in Figure~ \ref{fig3}.
-We calculate the average of the four tensors, and the enhanced fused BEV feature map is added to the current BEV feature map with a dropout rate of 0.9 as a skip connection to avoid overfitting and reduces co-adaptation of neurons.
+The Mamba2 model outputs the enhanced sequence features, which incorporate and interact with global features.
+This helps to increase global awareness of the BEV space and aggregate cross frame features.
+The sequence is then recombined and restored to the original order as shown in Figure~ \ref{fig3}.
+We calculate the average of the four tensors, and the enhanced fused BEV feature map is added to the current BEV feature map with a dropout rate of 0.9 as a skip connection to avoid overfitting and reducing co-adaptation among features.